akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/2-service-to-service.md

 The @extref:[R2dbcProjection](akka-persistence-r2dbc:projection.html) has support for storing the offset in a relational database using R2DBC.

-The event handler for this sample is just logging the events rather than for example actually building its own read side:
+The event handler for this sample is just logging the events rather than for example actually building its own read side in a database for querying:

-FIXME should we make it more realistic?

 Scala
 :  @@snip [ShoppingCartEventConsumer.scala](/samples/grpc/shopping-analytics-service-scala/src/main/scala/shopping/analytics/ShoppingCartEventConsumer.scala) { #eventHandler }